vert-x/mod-lang-clojure/docs/core_manual_clojure.md

 This function will be called when the operation is complete, or an error has occurred.

-The first argument passed into the function is an exception, if an error occurred.
+The first argument passed into the function is an exception-map, if an error occurred.
 This will be `nil` if the operation completed successfully.
 If the operation returns a result that will be passed in the second argument to the handler.